Skipsqueak514/Skipsqueak5.github.io/latest/panel/updating/manual.md

-# Updating Jexactyl
+# Updating PortalNodes

 ***

-Updating Jexactyl keeps your system stable, secure and allows your users/admins to experience new features quicker.
-Use the following guide below as a reference for updating Jexactyl.
+Updating PortalNodes keeps your system stable, secure and allows your users/admins to experience new features quicker.
+Use the following guide below as a reference for updating PortalNodes.

 ?>
 Take a backup of your installation before continuing.